Clemson vs. Wake Forest NCAA Football Odds, Plays and Insights | November 20, 2021

 Wake Forest Stats and Trends

-- In Wake Forest's 10 games this year, it has six wins against the spread.
+- Wake Forest has played 10 games, with six wins against the spread.

-- Wake Forest's games this season have gone over the total in five out of 10 opportunities (50%).
+- Wake Forest's games this year have hit the over on five of 10 set point totals (50%).

-- When Wake Forest puts up more than 15.3 points, it is 6-4 against the spread and 9-1 overall.
+- Wake Forest is 6-4 against the spread and 9-1 overall when the team notches more than 15.3 points.

-- When Wake Forest churns out more than 310 yards, the team is 6-4 against the spread and 9-1 overall.
+- Wake Forest is 6-4 against the spread and 9-1 overall when the team amasses over 310 yards.

 - This year the Demon Deacons have 12 turnovers, one fewer than the Tigers have takeaways (13).